Middlebury College Department of Public Safety

 The Department of Public Safety (DPS) is responsible for safety and security on campus.

 To address the security/emergency needs of Middlebury College, the Department of Public Safety provides uniformed security staff and a dispatcher/operator 24 hours a day.
-The DPS maintains two fully equipped patrol vehicles.
+The DPS maintains three fully equipped patrol vehicles.
 Through the use of these vehicles, foot patrol, and seasonal bike patrol, officers maintain continual patrol through the College's buildings and grounds.
 All officers carry radios and are CPR and First Aid certified.
 The officers attend workshops and training seminars relevant to campus security and safety.
 Professionals in the fields of security, law enforcement, and emergency medical response provide these training sessions.
 Additionally, many of the staff at the Department of Public Safety have extensive prior experience in law enforcement, security work, emergency medical or fire response.

 Residential buildings are locked and not open to the public.
 Additional information about the College’s Enhanced Access System is located at the Public Safety website under MiddCard information